 No, there is no legal right to park directly outside your own home, even if you have a residents’ parking permit.

-Anyone can park anywhere, as long as they don’t break the law or contravene any parking regulations or restrictions that might be in place.
+Anyone can park anywhere, as long as they don’t break the law or contravene any parking regulations or restrictions that might be in place, such as those around parking on certain pieces of private land.

 Motorists are being warned about criminals leaving scam notes on windscreens.
 Find out more...